-Never one to shy away from breaking down barriers, Anne Welsh (Investment Management, 2008) – who has established workplace practices for ethnic minorities and people with disabilities – has now penned her story detailing what it is like to live with an invisible illness.
+Never one to shy away from breaking down barriers, Anne Welsh (MSc Investment Management, 2008) – who has established workplace practices for ethnic minorities and people with disabilities – has now penned her story detailing what it is like to live with an invisible illness.
 In Anne’s recently published memoir, Pain-less: Living with Pain, Finding Joy, she lets her readers know that life can still be wonderful, no matter the challenges they may face.

 Find out more about Anne here:

 The environment was very friendly and encouraging for studying.
 I made lots of friends from different backgrounds and still keep in touch with them.
-During my time at Cass I found it very useful when I engaged with my fellow students.
+During my time at the Business School I found it very useful when I engaged with my fellow students.
 This helped me learn different viewpoints, exchange ideas and discuss issues that were taught in class.
 An important life learning for me is that there’s no shame in acknowledging when you need help and the staff were always accommodating and supportive.

 What happened after you graduated?